hyperledger-archives/grid-rfcs/text/0000-sawtooth-governance.md

 ### Root Team

-The root team serves as leadership for the Sawtooth project as a whole.
+The root team serves as leadership for the Grid project as a whole.
 In particular, it:

 * Sets the overall direction and vision for the project.
 This means setting the core values that are used when making decisions about technical tradeoffs.
-It means steering the project toward specific use cases where Sawtooth can have a major impact.
+It means steering the project toward specific use cases where Grid can have a major impact.
 It means leading the discussion, and writing RFCs for, major initiatives in the project.